cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

   - buy token / base token
   - sell token / buy token

-  The following detail sections list the protocols and base tokens that are considered for Ethereum Mainnet and Gnosis Chain:
+  <a name = "base_tokens"></a>The following detail sections list the protocols and base tokens that are considered for Ethereum Mainnet and Gnosis Chain:

   <details>
     <summary>Ethereum mainnet baseline protocols and tokens</summary>